Jumbli/StereoKitAddOn_JumbliVR/README.md

 Also provides a volumetric menu that allows you to choose a teleport destination.
 Use the hand menu to initiate movement, the teleport menu or the settings pannel.

 ## Volumetric input
 This shows a 3d volumetric menu and allows selection with your finger tip.
 It is used to select teleport destinations but can also be used as a 3d keyboard.
 I will add a sample for the 3d keyboard at a later date.

+## IconCache
+Create SDF icons from font files (use FontForge to create your own).
+This class will async generate the SDF for a given character.
+It's intended for big icons rather than text.
+A single texture atlas is used and grows as required up to your configured maximum then the oldest slots are reused.
+StbTrueType is used (via StbTrueTypeSharp).
+It's processor intensive, hence the async.

 ## Hands
 Allow hands to be easily hidden or faded out when required.
 You need to call a method each frame to keep them faded / hidden so you don't have to worry about turning them back on.